 Nas finds a west coast track that fits his style courtesy of Dr. Dre.
 He shines on this track with hot line after hot line.

+Accapella.
 Just hot rhymes, no beat.

-Nas Comes back with one of the hottest albums of 2006, and stays on track with the hits and misses with his albums.
+Nas comes back with one of the hottest albums of 2006, and stays on track with the hits and misses with his albums.
 I guess next up for Nas is an average to whack album.

-nappy Picks: “Money Over Bullshit”, “Let There Be Light”, and of course: “Black Republican”.
+Notable Songs: “Money Over Bullshit”, “Let There Be Light”, and of course: “Black Republican”.
 Nas made a great album but, I couldn’t recommend purchasing it unless you are a Nas fan or if you really just wanted something different from the music that is being put out.